invisigoth/icon-migrate/Readme.md

 After the correct settings are provided, run ```php -f icon_migrate_discover.php``` to convert the static HTML archive of the source site into JSON data files that can then be posted to Drupal via Drupal's REST API.

 After the JSON data files are prepared, run ```php -dsafe_mode=Off icon_migrate_post.php``` to post the JSON files to Drupal to create the migrated pages

+### Rewrite node paths as needed
+For custom node paths, update the array $nodes_paths_custom_**** array in settings.discover.php.
+Set the correct arry in get_new_path_for_node() run the script.
+Drupal nodes will be created as per the cutom path rules set in $nodes_paths_custom_**** array.

+### Setup 301 Redirects
+Redirects should be setup in Drupal so that Old Urls are mapped to New URL's As the script runs, it will create a CSV file in the CSV directory.
+NOTE : Please clear the CSV file before running the script.
+Generated CSV file can be imported easily using https://www.drupal.org/project/path_redirect_import module. adjustments should be made in append_to_csv_file_for_redirects().